Abetharan/HyKiCT_Public_release/README.md

 - Do cmake ..
 - Once cmake finishes, simply type make and everything will build.
 - Once everything has compiled test with.
 TEST_PATH= "/HyKiCT/tests/INTEGRATED_TESTS_INITS' ./tests/test_driver (assuming you are in the build directory)
 - IF this is successfull, you have succesfully compiled the program.
+  - Known issue "IntSourceNonLocalHeatRecreationTest.divQCheck" test will fail, ignore this for now!
 ## Usage

 - Update Config.yml file to your needs.